Mulching with Wood/Bark Chips, Grass Clippings, and Rock

 Figure 5.
 Never make a “mulch volcano”.
 It leads to decay of the bark and interferes with trunk taper.
 Keep mulch back six inches from the trunk.

 Wood/bark chips move in strong winds.
 It is reported that the shredded type chips are somewhat more wind resistant.
-Basically, wood/bark chips do not work in open windy areas.
-However in subdivisions on the open plains, wood fences may provide adequate wind block in smaller lots.
+Basically, wood chip mulch does not work in open windy area, like on the high plains.
+In subdivisions, the wood fence around yards may adequately block the wind.
+Wood/bark chips also float, and are not suited to areas with standing water or heavy surface runoff during heavy rainfall.

 It is a common procedure to apply mulch over a landscape fabric to reduce weed growth.
 However, the chips will give a greater improvement on soil tilth where they can breakdown into the soil without the fabric layer in between.

-In situations where a lawn is being converted to mulched beds, spray the lawn out first with glyphosate (Round-up).
+In situations where a lawn is being converted to mulched beds, spray the lawn out first with glyphosate (the active ingredient in Round-up and other products).
 Apply the mulch after the lawn has died.
 Do not put mulch over a growing lawn.

 Do not cultivate wood/bark chips into the soil.
 The high carbon content of the wood product ties up soil nitrogen.
 Chips create soil texture interfaces that interfere with air and water movement and root spread.
 Chips decompose only slowly, taking approximately ten years.
 Wood/bark chips on the surface do not tie-up soil nitrogen.
 However, do not use sawdust for mulch as it may tie up soil nitrogen.
 Wood products need to be composted before use as a soil amendment.